Write/AutoPlayFootybite/README.md

 # ⚙️ Usage and Installation
 Install one Userscript Manager such as ViolentMonkey, TamperMonkey or Userscripts for Safari (iOS and Safari macOS) (*Links below*)
-And simply click this link : [AutoplayFootybite.user.js](https://github.com/Write/AutoPlaySoccerStreams/blob/main/AutoplayFootybite.user.js)
+Then, simply click this link : [AutoplayFootybite.user.js](https://github.com/Write/AutoPlaySoccerStreams/blob/main/AutoplayFootybite.user.js)
 Your Userscript Manager will simply open a new windows, and you'll simply have to click on Install.

 ## Userscripts Manager Links